Lofoten Islands Norway

 Pros

-• Seemingly endless backcountry powder skiing, split-boarding & ski-touring options.
+- Seemingly endless backcountry powder skiing, split-boarding & ski-touring options.

-• Easy adventure above the Arctic Circle.
+- Easy backcountry skiing adventure above the Arctic Circle.

-• Stunning peaks, surroundings & views.
+- Dramatic peaks, landscapes & views.

-• Terrain includes everything from easy bowls to challenging couloirs and trees.
+- Terrain includes everything from easy bowls to challenging couloirs and trees.

-• Beautiful villages & accommodation options.
+- Beautiful villages & accommodation options.

-• Northern Lights (Aurora Borealis) viewing possible, even probable in some months.
+- Northern Lights (Aurora Borealis) viewing possible, even probable in some months.

 Cons

-• Weather can be extreme (wind, snow, rain) & quickly changeable.
+- Weather can be extreme (wind, snow, rain) & quickly changeable.

-• 'Warmer' and 'wetter' snow than in other parts of Norway (i.e. Lyngen Alps or Finnmark)
+- 'Warmer' and 'wetter' snow than in other parts of Norway (i.e. Lyngen Alps or Finnmark).

-• Several popular mountains get tracked out quickly during the peak season.
+- Several popular mountains get tracked out quickly during the 'peak' season.

 Pro or Con (depending on your perspective)

-• Isolated & dark in mid-winter (Dec to Feb), long days later in the season (late March to June).
+- Isolated & dark in mid-winter (Dec to Feb), long days later in the season (late March to June).

-• Becoming increasingly popular.
+- Becoming increasingly popular.
 If looking for absolute solitude in Norway head to Finnmark.

-• Access to the ski terrain is all human-powered on skins or boot pack (with a couple of exceptions!).
+- Access to the ski terrain is all human-powered on skins or boot pack (with a couple of exceptions!).

 Skiing, Snowboarding & Terrain

 The Lofoten Island chain consists of 4 main islands, is around 75km long with a highest point of 1,161m on Higravstinden.
 The mountains rise precipitously from the sea, but the ski terrain has something for all abilities from gentle bowls to steep couloirs.
 Summits typically skied in the Lofoten Islands are less than 1,100m high, with descents going all the way down to sea level.
 Some tree-skiing is possible at lower elevations (less than 300m above sea level) and usually consists of birch woodland and the odd pine tree.
 The taller woods are fantastic fun to ski through during stormy weather.
 Feels a bit like Japan on a powder day.
-Most routes start and finish at the same place, allowing for simple logistics to a roadside car park.
-As with the other Norwegian ski-touring regions (Lyngen Alps, Sunnmøre & Finnmark), "skin-up, ski-down" is a reasonable motto for any visit to the area.

 Whilst all the best skiing & snowboarding (splitboarding!) here is human-powered on skins to get up the hill, in case you were wondering, for skiing of the lift-assisted variety, there are two very small ski areas in the Lofoten Islands - Kongstind and Stamsund.
 Kongstind Alpine Centre (check out the trail map) is a few minutes’ drive north of Svolvaer.
 It has 235m of vertical served by a stick poma lift and operates during most afternoons, plus earlier on weekends.
 A delightful warming hut serves up affordable drinks and treats including the classic waffles & brown cheese.
 The terrain includes some groomed piste, plus off-piste that is great for super stormy, snowy days when the backcountry is out of the question.
 Stamsund, near the village of the same name, has nearly 300m skiable vertical off its ski lift but opening and closing times are harder to define.
 The village is further west along the island chain so being in proximity to it as a tourist would be unusual.
 Regardless, you are here to climb without lifts, so unless you need to practice for a slalom race or are desperate to ski a storm, stay away from them & leave it to the locals!
 The nearest 'real' ski resort is in Narvik.